-Hard drives are considered as the traditional spinning hard drive (HDD).
+Hard drives are considered traditional spinning hard drives (HDDs).
 It is the basic non-volatile storage device on a computer.
-Hard drives are metal platters that come with a magnetic coating which stores your data.
-It has a read / write head that is located on an arm that is used to access your data while the platters are spinning inside a hard drive enclosure.
+Hard drives are metal platters that come with a magnetic coating that stores your data.
+It has a read/write head that is located on an arm that is used to access your data while the platters are spinning inside a hard drive enclosure.

 What is SSD?

-SSD, stands for Solid State Drives, is also a non-volatile storage device that uses NAND-based flash memory to store your files.
-Even though they perform same function as HDD, it does not use magnetic coating on the platters like HDDs to store data.
-Instead SSD utilizes the interconnected flash memory chips that could retain the data even when there’s no power present.
-This is the major difference between the HDD and SSDs.
+SSD, which stands for Solid State Drive, is also a non-volatile storage device that uses NAND-based flash memory to store your files.
+Even though they perform the same function as HDDs, it does not use a magnetic coating on the platters like HDDs to store data.
+Instead, SSD utilizes interconnected flash memory chips that could retain the data even when there's no power present.
+This is the major difference between HDD and SSDs.

 SSD Vs HDD